fabiocfabini/Dissertation/README.md

   supervisors, then this is the branch you want to look at (unless told otherwise).

 ---
-**NOTE**
+**NOTE TO SUPERVISORS:**
-If you are one of my supervisors, then please read the [Leaving Comments](#leaving-comments) section has it explains to best way to leave comments on the dissertation.
+Please read the [Leaving Comments](#leaving-comments) section has it explains to best way to leave comments on the dissertation.

 ## Dependencies